eBook Published by

 Life then was so much simpler.

-I remember when the only embarrassment was being the last pick for the after-school football team or never being invited to kiss a girl when the plate stopped spinning at the school Christmas Party.
-That being before the practice was banned on human rights grounds by the local namby-pambies.
-An expression first used by Henry Carey in his 1725 satirical poem.
-They complained that the game disenfranchised certain individuals such as Spotty, Snotty and Fatty.
+The only embarrassment was being the last pick for the after-school football team or never being invited to kiss a girl when the plate stopped spinning at the school Christmas Party.
+That being before the practice was banned by the local namby-pambies, an expression first used by Henry Carey in his 1725 satirical poem, who complained that the game disenfranchised certain individuals such as Spotty, Snotty and Fatty.

 And some of the boys, too.